Presentation: Child with cystic renal disease

 - Decide which of the tests best suits the needs of your patient/family.
 For cystic renal disease, there are a number of available tests including:

-- R257 Unexplained young onset end-stage renal disease: This indication should be used for patients up to the age of 36 presenting with unexplained end-stage renal disease where no cause has been identified by clinical assessment, biochemistry, imaging or biopsy.
+- R257 Unexplained young onset end-stage renal disease: This indication should be used for patients up to 36 years of age presenting with unexplained end-stage renal disease where no cause has been identified by clinical assessment, biochemistry, imaging or biopsy.
 This test includes a WGS panel.
-See our other resources: ‘Child or young person with unexplained end-stage renal disease’ and ‘Neonate with unexplained end-stage renal disease’.
+See also:

 - R141 Monogenic diabetes: This indication should be used for patients with suspected renal cysts and diabetes syndrome (RCAD).
 This test includes whole exome sequencing or a medium-sized gene panel and multiplex ligation-dependent probe amplification (MLPA) or equivalent.

 - R202 Tubulointerstitial kidney disease: This indication is for patients with tubulointerstitial fibrosis with no glomerular lesion and no identifiable cause, often associated with medullary cysts, hyperuricaemia, or gout, if they have a relative with tubulointerstitial kidney disease (TIKD) or unexplained end-stage renal disease.
 This includes a small gene panel and MLPA.
-See ‘Adult with unexplained chronic kidney disease‘.
+See also:

-- R27 Paediatric disorders and R89 Ultra-rare and atypical monogenic disorders should be considered for individuals with complex or syndromic presentations.
-R27 includes microarray and a WGS ‘super-panel’.
+- R27 Paediatric disorders, and R89 Ultra-rare and atypical monogenic disorders: These should be considered for individuals with complex or syndromic presentations.
 R89 includes microarray and WGS panels selected by the requesting clinician.
-Both tests require authorisation from clinical genetics.
+R27 is an amalgamation of over 10 panels of genes known to be associated with a broad range of paediatric developmental disorders.
+It may now be ordered directly by paediatricians, though a discussion with clinical genetics services may be beneficial.

 Resources